Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 “Your version of Windows has reached end of service.”

 Wait, what!?
-I’m running Windows 11 Pro — and it’s fully updated!
+I’m running Windows 11 Pro — and it was fully updated.
+How could it already be “end of service”?

 • “Your version of Windows has reached end of service.”